 As shown in the diagram below, while carbs raise blood sugars and insulin over the short term, dietary fat will elevate your blood sugars over the longer term and prevent them from falling.
 Thus, to reduce the area under the curve of insulin and blood glucose, dial back fat and/or carbohydrates and wait a little longer to eat until your blood glucose drops below what is typical for you.

 Modifying your diet to reduce the rise in blood glucose after you eat is only one step in the journey.
 Delaying meals until your blood glucose is below your trigger ensures your average blood glucose decreases and your stored body fat is used for fuel.

 Large swings in glucose after you eat are not ideal.
-This can occur because you consumed more carbohydrates than your body needs or overate.
+This can occur when you consume more carbohydrates than your body needs.
 Significant rises in blood glucose (e.g., more than 30 mg/dL or 1.6 mmol/L) can result in your glucose crashing back down and increased hunger (i.e., reactive hypoglycaemia).

 However, if your glucose rise after meals is in the normal healthy range, there is no benefit in trying to reduce it more.
 As shown in the chart below, there is little correlation between waking glucose and the rise in glucose after meals.
 Hence, focusing on managing your glucose before eating is much more helpful.

 In the Data-Driven Fasting Challenge, we will guide you through the following steps: